Reima Pietilä's

 This picture of the pagoda-like arch shows a detail from the East façade (Architecture and Urbanism, Japan) 1983.

-The arch is also visible in this picture, which was taken from the Sief Palace tower.
+The arch seen in this picture, which was taken from the Sief Palace tower.

 (Picture from Randall' s article).